HiddeBouwman/TLE2/README.md

 See the [backlog](https://github.com/users/HiddeBouwman/projects/1) for a full list of proposed features (and known issues).

+## Edge cases
+- When the application runs out of facts or any of the accompanying data, the whole site might shut down, and post a Laravel error log.
+Different per page.

 ## Contributing
 If you have a suggestion to improve this project, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".